OpenSlides/openslides-backend/docs/actions/user.update.md

 If the user is removed from all groups of the meeting, all his unstarted speakers in that meeting will be deleted.

+If the user was the last member of the meetings admin group and he happens to be removed from the latter through this action, as long as the meeting is not a template, there will be an error.

 ## Permissions
 If the OML of the request user is lower than the OML of the user to update, only meeting-specific fields (groups B and C) are allowed to be changed.
 If any other fields are present in the payload, the request must fail.
 If the user to be updated has a `saml_id`, the fields `can_change_own_password` and